Goodreads Quote Widget

 Steve McQueen, so cool there's a Sheryl Crow song about him, was from Indianapolis.
 His grandson, Steven R. McQueen, plays Jeremy on The Vampire Diaries.

-McQueen's hometown is also the hometown of Kurt Vonnegut, Jr. If you can find a greater 20th century American writer, read him or her.
+McQueen's hometown is also the hometown of Kurt Vonnegut, Jr. If you can find a greater 20th century American writer, read him or her or them.

 Adam Lambert was born in Indianapolis.
 Probably the most well-known family to come out of Indiana, though?
 The Jacksons.
 Michael, Janet and their siblings were raised in Gary, a large city just to the east of Chicago.